 Their creative problem solving process emphasizes several things, namely:

 - Separate ideation from evaluation.
-When you brainstorm creative ideas, have a separate time for listing it all down.
+When you brainstorm creative ideas, have a separate time for writing it all down.
 Focus on generating lots of ideas.
 Don't prioritize or evaluate them until everything is captured.